neuschaefer/reform-handbook/src/source/parts.rst

 .. image:: _static/illustrations/27-callouts.png

-You can find the source code of the firmware_ in the folder "reform2-lpc-fw" of the Reform source repository.
+You can find the source code of the firmware in the source folder `reform2-lpc-fw <https://source.mnt.re/reform/reform/reform2-lpc-fw>`_.

-To flash the firmware of the System Controller, you need another computer and a Micro-USB cable.
+To update (flash) the firmware of the System Controller, you need another computer and a Micro-USB cable.

 1. Set DIP switch LPCPROG to "ON".
 2. Press button LPCRESET.